wso2/docs-open-banking/en/docs/learn/identifier-first.md

 the default one.
 Based on your SMS provider, fill out the SMS OTP configurations.

     !!!note
-        Currently, the WSO2 Identity Server supports only the following SMS providers.
+        Currently, WSO2 Identity Server supports only the following SMS providers.

            - Twilio
            - Nexmo